top of page

 The Solution

-Instead of relying on slow, manual updates, they turned to Genrise’s digital shelf automation platform.
+Instead of relying on slow, manual updates, they turned to Genrise’s digital shelf software platform.
 With mass product updates, they refreshed all product copies, ensuring relevant keywords were integrated across their listings—in just a few days, not months.

 The Result